advantest/fluentmark/README.md

 ## Installation & Use

+Install the latest version from our Eclipse update site (p2 repository): [https://advantest.github.io/fluentmark/](https://advantest.github.io/fluentmark/).
+(In Eclipse, select the menu Help -> Install New Software..., then paste the update site URL into the text field and press enter, select the features to be installed and press the Finish button.)

-Requires Eclipse 2023-12 or newer & JDK 21+.
+Requires Eclipse 2025-03 or newer & JDK 21+.

-Build from sources and install from local update site in `net.certiv.fluentmark.site/target/repository` or install from Advantest's private update site for R&D department.

 Preferences ---
 - `Window`&rarr;`FluentMark`